bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Capture oldContent"
   alt="Capture oldContent." />
 </p>

-Then what we need to do is we actually need to add an event listener to this old content.
-And when that animation that transition has finished, we need to do something with it, we&apos;re going to take it off, we&apos;re going to set it back to its basically display none at that point.
+<p>Then what we need to do is we actually need to add an event listener to
+this old content.
+And when that animation that transition has finished, we need to do something with it, we&apos;re going to take it off, we&apos;re going to set it back to its basically display none at that point.</p>

-And in jQuery, we have these great <b>callback</b> functions after the effects library does its effects that we can use.
+<p>And in jQuery, we have these great <b>callback</b> functions after the
+effects library does its effects that we can use.
 But here we don&apos;t have that instead what we&apos;re going to use as an event listener.
 So I&apos;m going to put an event listener on old content to out event listener and